 2) Return to our Original State of Innocence

 We are born without beliefs, without the belief in gods.
 It makes us all natural-born atheists.
 In this original state, we live in happiness and joy.
-When we lose our faith in mythology, we can return to our original state of innocence.
+When we lose our faith in mythology, we are free to think.
+We can return to the original state of innocence.
 To do this, we must overcome the fears that maintain our beliefs.

 The best thing that could happen for your psyche is to regain your innocence.
 If you are curious, there are three ways to approach the subject of God; faith, experience, and reason.
 Some people choose one, and many use all three.

 “Newborn children represent perfection and the state of being to which each of us is duty-bound to return.
 In the instant after you were born, you were fearless, pure love, innocent, infinitely wise, of boundless potential and beautifully connected with the unseen hand that created the universe.
 Most of us on the planet today have lost this connection to our authentic selves, this original state of being in which we were unafraid to walk toward possibility and reach for the stars.
 We have forgotten who we are.” ― Robin S. Sharma

 Once you return to your natural state of being, several doors open.
 The virtues of the spirit lead us on the path of kindness.
 You can go almost everywhere when you are on this path.
 Most people will accept those who are kind and considerate.

 Yes, some will reject and scorn you for developing a conscience.
 Sadly, some greedy, prejudiced, and biased people find their way into positions of power.
 Don’t let this deter you from becoming a kind freethinker making the world a better place.
 Become a kind person.
 It is a legacy that touches the lives of many people.
 It will result in a more humanist-centered mindset.
 Cultivating a humanist mindset is the best thing you can do for the world.